 - Patient Comments: Alpha Thalassemia - Diagnosis

 - Find a local Hematologist in your town

 Two types of alpha thalassemia can cause health problems.
 The more severe type is known as hemoglobin Bart hydrops fetalis syndrome or Hb Bart syndrome.
 The milder form is called HbH disease.

 Hb Bart syndrome is characterized by hydrops fetalis, a condition in which excess fluid builds up in the body before birth.
 Additional signs and symptoms can include severe anemia, an enlarged liver and spleen (hepatosplenomegaly), heart defects, and abnormalities of the urinary system or genitalia.
 As a result of these serious health problems, most babies with this condition are stillborn or die soon after birth.
 Hb Bart syndrome can also cause serious complications for women during pregnancy, including dangerously high blood pressure with swelling (preeclampsia), premature delivery, and abnormal bleeding.

 HbH disease causes mild to moderate anemia, hepatosplenomegaly, and yellowing of the eyes and skin (jaundice).
 Some affected individuals also have bone changes such as overgrowth of the upper jaw and an unusually prominent forehead.
-The features of HbH disease usually appear in early childhood, and affected individuals typically live into adulthood.
+The features of HbH disease usually appear in early childhood, but affected individuals typically live into adulthood.